64kramsystem/qemu-pinning/README.md

 - my Ubuntu system is not vanilla, so some libraries may (but not necessarily) be missing from the list above; if this is the case, please create a PR;
 - this is a rather minimal build configuration, and it won't have any secondary feature aside the mentioned ones (GTK VGA, Pulseaudio, and USB); if you need more features, you'll need to build QEMU differently.

+## Repository (git) structure

+The master branch is the QEMU repository downstream, with the `README.md` added.

+The reference patched tree is the `pinning_release` tag, which contains the patch and the latest QEMU release version, patched and compiled.

+Previous release versions, patched and compiled, are in the `v<versions>-pinning` branches.

+## Why not libvirt?

+I've found libvirt to be a very interesting idea, but ultimately, a leaky abstraction:

+1. the compatibility with all the QEMU versions is not guaranteed (currently, 2.10 is not supported)
+2. the typical GUI (`virt-manager`) is poor (I had to manually edit many entries via `virsh edit`)
+3. since the ultimate reference is QEMU, one ends up thinking how to make things work with QEMU, then finding the libvirt configuration counterpart

+Point 3 may be caused by my poor libvirt knowledge, but the fact that libvirt is built on top of QEMU always stands.

+I'm sure of course, that for simple setups, `libvirt` + `virt-manager` may work very well.